HMS Kenya: Korean War

 Kenya took part in naval operations in the Korean War.
 In March she bombarded Choda Island in preparation for landing 200 Republic of Korea troops there.
 Unfortunately the troops never showed up.

 After further patrols off Inchon her next action came on 11 April when she was ordered to leave Sasebo to search for a communist aircraft that had been shot down.
 She was called off the operation early to sail to Kure, Japan where Captain Podger took command of the ship on 22 April.
 In May she took position off Inchon and spent about 10 days there bombarding the land on several occasions.
 The patrols and bombardments continued throughout the summer – with a trip to Hong Kong that broke the monotony – until 25 August when she left Sasebo, via Hong Kong, for a refit at Singapore.
 She slipped the refit jetty on 12 November and rearmed before leaving the Far East Station on 17 November.
 Kenya docked in Malta on 10 December and at Gibraltar three days later before entering the English Channel on 16 December.

-Following the war, Kenya had an extensive year long refit in 1945–1946 at Chatham with new radars and standardisation of the light anti-aircraft armament on 5 twin Mk5 Bofors and 8 single 40mm.
+Following the war, Kenya had an extensive year long refit in 1945–1946 at Chatham with new radars and standarisation of the light anti-aircraft armament on 5 twin Mk5 Bofors and 8 single 40mm.
 Kenya saw service in the Korean War on shore bombardment duties.
 In 1953–1955 the vessel refitted and spent a long period in reserve until August 1955 when she reentered service as a replacement for the cruiser Superb on the West Indian station.
 She paid off into reserve in August 1958, the ship was declared for disposal in February 1959 and was scrapped in 1962.